Instantaneous continuous loss of regularity for the SQG equation

-We first prove a norm inflation result of a smooth solution to the SQG that is localized in a small ring around the origin.
+We first present a norm inflation result of a smooth solution to the SQG that is localized in a small ring around the origin.

-\begin{thm}[Norm inflation] Given $s\in (\frac{3}{2},2)$, there exist constants $T_0,c_{1},c_{2},c_{3},c_3', c_{4},c_{5},c_{6}>0$, such that, for any $P\in \N$, $K\geq 1$, and any sufficiently large $\lambda>1$, there exists a $P$-fold symmetric, odd-odd symmetric $\theta_0\in C_c^\infty (\R^2)$ with
+\begin{thm}[Norm inflation] Given $s\in (\frac{3}{2},2)$, there exist constants $T_0,c_0, c_{1},c_{2},c_{3},c_{4},c_{5},c_{6}>0$, such that, for any $P\in \N$, $K\geq 1$, and any sufficiently large $\lambda>1$, there exists a $P$-fold symmetric, odd-odd symmetric $\theta_0\in C_c^\infty (\R^2)$ with

 and such that the unique solution $\theta $ to the SQG equation \eqref{sqg} with initial data $\theta_0$ exists and remains smooth until $T_0$, and \eqnb \eqne for $t\in[0,T_0]$.
-Moreover, $\theta= \tb + \tp$, where $\tb,\tp$ are such that \eqnb \| \tb \|_{H^{\beta} } \sim K^{-1} P^{\frac{1}{2}}\left( \lambda (\log \lambda)^{-1} K^{-1} \right)^{\frac{\beta - s}{s-1}}\quad \text{ and } \quad \|\tp\|_{H^{\beta}} \sim P^{\frac{1}{2}} c_1 K^{-1-\frac{\beta t}{s-1}} \lambda^{c_{2}(\beta-s)+c_{3}\beta t } (\log \lambda)^{-c_3'\beta t} \eqne for all $\beta\in[0,s]$, $t\in [0,T_0]$. \end{thm} Here and below we use function spaces (and the Biot-Savart operator \eqref{bs}) in the spatial variables, and we have omitted ``$t$'' in the notation of the left hand sides of \eqref{black_box_claims}--\eqref{black_box_Hb}.
+Moreover, $\theta= \tb + \tp$, where $\tb,\tp$ are such that \eqnb \| \tb \|_{H^{\beta} } \sim K^{-1} P^{\frac{1}{2}}\left( \lambda (\log \lambda)^{-1} K^{-1} \right)^{\frac{\beta - s}{s-1}}\quad \text{ and } \quad \|\tp\|_{H^{\beta}} \sim P^{\frac{1}{2}} c_1 K^{-1-\frac{\beta t}{s-1}} \lambda^{c_{2}(\beta-s)+c_{3}\beta t } (\log \lambda)^{-c_4\beta t} \eqne for all $\beta\in[0,s]$, $t\in [0,T_0]$. \end{thm} Here and below we use function spaces (and the Biot-Savart operator \eqref{bs}) in the spatial variables, and we have omitted ``$t$'' in the notation of the left hand sides of \eqref{black_box_claims}--\eqref{black_box_Hb}.

-In our main result, we will combine an infinite sum of the initial conditions given by Theorem~\ref{T00}, concentrated around zero, and we will use this infinite sum to show loss of regularity.
-We will require a notion of solution to the SQG equation \eqref{sqg} that is appropriate for the expected (low) regularity of the resulting solution.
+In our main result, we will combine an infinite sum of the initial conditions given by Theorem~\ref{T00}, concentrated around the origin, and we will use this infinite sum to show loss of regularity.
+We now introduce a notion of solution to the SQG equation \eqref{sqg} that is appropriate for the expected (low) regularity of the resulting solution.

-\begin{defn}[Classical solution] We say that a function $\theta\colon \R^2 \times [0,T] \to \R$ is a \emph{classical solution} to the SQG equation \eqref{sqg} if $\theta$ is continuous and differentiable on $\R^2\times [0,T]$, $\theta \in L^{\infty}([0,T];H^{1+\alpha})$ for some $\alpha>0$. \end{defn} Note that, with this definition, the solution needs to be differentiable but not necessarily continuously differentiable.
-In particular, the derivatives of the solution we construct will exists for any $(x,t)$, but they will not be bounded or continuous.
+\begin{defn}[Classical solution] We say that a function $\theta\colon \R^2 \times [0,T] \to \R$ is a \emph{classical solution} to the SQG equation \eqref{sqg} if $\theta$ is continuous and differentiable in both $x$ and $t$ at every point $(x,t)\in \R^2\times [0,T]$, and $\theta \in L^{\infty}([0,T];H^{1+\alpha})$ for some $\alpha>0$. \end{defn} Note that, with this definition, the solution needs to be differentiable but not necessarily continuously differentiable.
+In particular, the derivatives of the solution we construct in our main theorem stated below will exist for any $(x,t)$, but they will not be bounded or continuous.